 Shallots have a milder flavor than onions and are great to use when preparing soups and sauces.
 They can be left whole or sliced.
-They have an excellent taste when cooked but can also be consumed raw in salads, salsas and other raw preparations.
+They have an excellent taste when cooked but can also be consumed raw in salads, salsas, and other raw preparations.
 Cured shallots will store for several months and can be used as needed when kept in a dry, cool climate.
 In addition to the bulb, shallot greens may also be harvested for garnish or to add flavor to soups and sauces.

 Much like onions and garlic, shallots are heavy feeders and require plenty of water and fertilizer.
 Shallots should be given at least 1″ of water per week for best results.
-We suggest fertilizing with a complete fertilizer like our 20-20-20 initially to promote root development, and then switching to a nitrogen and sulfur-based fertilizer like our Ammonium Sulfate.
+We suggest fertilizing with a complete fertilizer like our 20-20-20 initially to promote root development and then switching to nitrogen and sulfur-based fertilizer like our Ammonium Sulfate.
 Shallots will grow best when competition with weeds is reduced.
 Keep weeds at a minimum with frequent shallow cultivation.

 Shallots are ready to harvest when the majority of the tops begin to bend and collapse.
 Pull the shallots from the soil and allow them to “cure” in the sun for a couple of days.
 If rain is imminent, move them to a dry area.
 Once cured, place shallots in a cool, dry area that is well-ventilated.
 A pole barn or a ventilated storage basement is sufficient.

-Ambition Shallot Planting Information
+Nero Shallot Planting Information